 We can all agree that having shredded, vascular arms is quite badass.
 If you compare bodybuilders with the same muscular definition, the ones with more prominent veins will always look better shaped and tougher.
 So how can we increase vascularity and get a bigger muscle pump ?

 Have you noticed that guys who actually have smaller muscle size but are really vascular look like they’re absolutely cut and even bigger to some extent?

 This issue is the root for a lot of envy going on in the gym.
-Every bodybuilder with an intense training has noticed his veins popping out during or after a solid workout, and that’s a real moment of silent pride, but can it be a sustainable thing?
+Every bodybuilder with a solid training experience has noticed his veins popping out during or after a solid workout, and that’s a real moment of silent pride, but can it be a sustainable thing?

 While it’s true that some guys are simply genetically rewarded with greater vascularity than others, there are still a few things you can do, like choosing the right combination of diet and exercise, to get those ripped arm muscles – and keep them, too.

 These veins we are talking about are the ones known as superficial veins because of their closeness to the skin, and their size and number is defined by genetics and varies from one person to another.

 Yet, you can make the veins you have pop much more, and increase vascularity all over by taking care of other important factors, such as body fat.
 For example, the main vein, running from the shoulder all the way down to the forearm through the bicep, is called the cephalic vein.
 When you start losing fat, you’ll see this vein becoming more and more visible, especially around the shoulder and forearm.

 How to increase vascularity ?

 When it comes to the veins, these three factors have the final word: